Jahnavi-9/Document_Structure/README.md

 # Text_format
-This file is about the advanced text formatting
+This file is about the document Structure

-Below is the file link for the advanced text formatting concept. https://jahnavi-9.github.io/Document_Structure/index.html
+Below is the file link for the document Structure concept. https://jahnavi-9.github.io/Document_Structure/index.html